-Passionate about international education and the connections between arts, education and social justice, Michelle leads several programs at the French-American International School of San Francisco.
+Passionate about the connections between arts, education and social justice, Michelle leads several programs at the French-American International School of San Francisco.

-Committed to excellence and innovation for the arts in the international school setting, Michelle has served two 3-year terms as Head of the Arts Department at the French-American International School and completed her PTC "Certificate in International School Leadership"in 2019.
+Committed to excellence and innovation for the arts in the international school setting, Michelle has served two 3-year terms as Head of Creative & Performing Arts at the French-American International School.

 WORKSHOP LEADER AND SPEAKER

-Within her own school community, she has led workshops on effective public speaking, "White Privilege", "Theater of the Oppressed", and "Nurturing Empathy through the Performing Arts", as seen in this TEDx talk: "The Empathy Hack."
+Within her own school community, she has led workshops on effective public speaking as well as "White Privilege", "Theater of the Oppressed", and "Nurturing Empathy through the Performing Arts", as seen in this TEDx talk: "The Empathy Hack."

 Committed to international exchange and collaboration, Michelle has also led large-scale projects bringing together local and international artists, educators and citizens.
-Favorite projects developed with Moïse Touré and the French company, Les Inachevés, include Awaiting Dawn and The Portrait Project.
-She has translated the works of a number of leading contemporary French playwrights including Fabrice Melquiot, Leonore Confino and Nathalie Fillion.
-In 2021, she directed Ann Carson's Antigonick, as one part of a larger collaboration with colleagues in Sri Lanka and Colombia, exploring the themes and figure of Antigone.
+For example, far-reaching projects developed with Moïse Touré and Les Inachevés include Awaiting Dawn and The Portrait Project.

 WORK IN PROFESSIONAL THEATER